 Ensuing Directors, based in Pillsbury Hall, were Frank F. Grout in 1944, George M. Schwartz in 1948, and Paul K. Sims in 1961 – their era culminated with "Geology of Minnesota: A Centennial Volume" in 1972, and a move off-campus, to Eustis Street in the 1970s, and to University Avenue in the 1980s.
 Matt S. Walton, appointed Director in 1973, oversaw expanded geophysical surveys to support mineral exploration, as well as initiation of drill hole databases and the County Geologic Atlas program.

 Priscilla C. Grew of California became Director in 1986, MGS geologist David L. Southwick succeeded her in 1993, and L. Harvey Thorleifson of the Geological Survey of Canada was appointed Director in 2003.
+In 2023, Anthony (Tony) C. Runkel assumed the role of Interim Director alongside his duties as MGS Lead Geologist.
 The post-~2000 focus has been on optimizing statewide geoscience information needed for groundwater management.
 In 2015, the MGS moved to its current location on Territorial Road in St Paul.

 Historical field notebooks